PelleLille/hsl-docs/functions.rst

 .. class:: MIME

   This is a MIME "string builder" used to construct MIME parts.
-In the :doc:`end-of-DATA <eod>` context there is a similar :cpp:class:`MIMEPart` object as well (however it has other member functions available), which is used to work with a message's MIME parts.

   .. function:: MIME.constructor()